On the SIG dimension of trees under $L_{\infty}$ metric: Upper Bound for SIG dimension of trees under metric

-~\\ { \begin{lemma} Let $u\in V(T)$ be a non-leaf vertex.
-Then there is a child $v$ of $u$ such that $\rho(p(u),p(v)) = r(u)$ \end{lemma} } \begin{proof} If $u$ has a leaf-child then we are through since any leaf-child of $u$ is placed at a corner of $B(u)$.
-If $u$ does not have a leaf-child, then recall that we had designated a special child $v$ of $u$ as a pseduo-leaf.
-This pseduo-leaf is placed at a corner of $B(u)$ in step 3.2.1 of algorithm.
-So, $\rho(p(u),p(v)) = r(u)$ \end{proof}
+\begin{lemma} Let $u\in V(T)$ be a non-leaf vertex.
+Then there is a child $v$ of $u$ such that $\rho(p(u),p(v)) = r(u)$ \end{lemma} \begin{proof} If $u$ has a leaf-child then we are through since any leaf-child of $u$ is placed at a corner of $B(u)$.
+If $u$ does not have a leaf-child, then recall that we had designated a special child $v$ of $u$ as a pseudo-leaf.
+This pseudo-leaf is placed at a corner of $B(u)$ in Step 3.2.1 of algorithm.
+So, $\rho(p(u),p(v)) = r(u)$